nikivanov/watney/README.md

 # Remote Access
 Watney has no authentication / security.
 If you'd like to set it up for remote access, I recommend using [Zerotier](https://www.zerotier.com/).
 Adding Watney and your client computer to the same Zerotier network will make it appear as if they are on the same local network.

+# Building your own Watney image
+`packer-builder-arm` is used to build the Watney image.
+You can find the image build definition in [watney-image.json](packer/watney-image.json).
+[This article](https://linuxhit.com/build-a-raspberry-pi-image-packer-packer-builder-arm/#:~:text=Packer%2Dbuilder%2Darm%20is%20a,server%20or%20other%20x86%20hardware.) may help setting up `packer` and `packer-builder-arm` on your linux system.

 # Troubleshooting
 * Watney works best with Chrome.
 Other browsers may not work well, or at all.